RoadieHQ/backstage-auth-example/README.md

 * Google Cloud
 * Auth0

-For individual providers only, see their respective branches.
+For individual providers and their setup, see their respective branches.

 See documentation in Backstage documentation page in: https://backstage.io/docs/tutorials/quickstart-app-auth